-The Committee are asked to review and pre-approve the attached Annual Procurement report 2020-2021 prior to final approval by the Board of Management on 15th December 2021.
+The Board are asked to review and approve the attached Annual Procurement report 2020-2021.
+This report has been pre-approved by the Finance and Physical Resources Committee on 1st December 2021.

 The report will be published on the College Website no later than 31st December 2021 with notification on publication sent to Scottish Ministers.